imfing/hextra/exampleSite/content/docs/guide/configuration.md

 ### Analytics

-Hextra has support for a number of different analytics solutions.
-By default, these are only enabled in production builds to prevent analytics from being tracked during development.
-If you do want to test analytics locally you can run a production server using:
+Hextra has support for several different analytics solutions.
+Hextra only supports analytics in production environments.
+This is to ensure that you do not accidentally send analytic events when working locally.
+If, however, you do want to test analytics locally, you can run a production server using:

 `hugo server --environment production`